 The leaves look feathery but are needle like and can feel quite sharp and are not actually true leaves but a modified stem, pictured.
-The true leaves are the small scale like structures along the stem.
+The true leaves are the small triangular scale like structures on the young spears and stems.

 The flowers are bell-shaped, greenish-white to yellow and are produced singly or in clusters of two or three in the junctions of the branches.
 Later in the year toxic red berries are produced.